Hui-bi Yun: Palace life

 However, in 1352, King Chungjeong retired from the throne due to the Yuan dynasty's invasion and gave the throne to his uncle, Wang Gi.
 Knowing that her son went to Ganghwa Island, it was said that she spent several days crying with anxiety about him.
-Then, under King Gongmin's permission, she went to Ganghwa and stayed in there for a few days before met Chungjeong in person.
+Then, under King Gongmin's permission, she went to Ganghwa and stayed in there for a few days before meeting Chungjeong in person.
 In March 1352, King Chungjeong was poisoned in Ganghwa Island and she later died in 1380 (6th year reign of King U) after a long and lonely life.